virtual-labs/exp-spatial-diversity-iiith/experiment/theory.md

 \end{aligned}
 $$

 2) Diversity order: The combining techniques exploits the spatial diversity to improve the received instantaneous SNR and thereby it enhance the bit error rate BER performance.
 The diversity order efficiently captures the improvement in BER performance for a given combining technique.
-Basically, diversity order  is a measure of the slope of the BER as a function of average branch SNR.
+Basically, diversity order  is a measure of the rate of decrease of the BER as a function of average branch SNR.
+Mathematically, for many systems, SER is given by,

+$$
+\begin{aligned}
+P_S \propto \gamma^{-d},
+\end{aligned}
+$$

+where, $d$ is the diversity order.

 Also, characterizing the outage performance becomes a crucial aspect for comparison of the various methods.
 Outage probability can be defined as the probability that the recieved signal power or the combined SNR $\gamma_c$ of the array is less than a certain pre-specified threshold $\gamma_0$, i.e.

 $$